hks5august/SurvPredPipe/README.md

+# SurvPredPipe_Package.pdf:
-SurvPredPipe_Package.pdf file explains description, installation detail, details of each function, variable.
+This file explains description, installation detail, details of each function, variable.

+# SurvPredPipe_Packageworkflow.pdf:
-SurvPredPipe_Packageworkflow.pdf file explains workflow (Step by Step) of SurvPredPipe package with an example for user to follow.
+This file explains workflow (Step by Step) of SurvPredPipe package with an example for user to follow.

+# SurvPredPipe_workflow.Rmd:
-SurvPredPipe_workflow.Rmd file explains workflow with an example for user to follow.
+This file explains workflow with an example for user to follow.

+# R Folder:
-The "R" folder contains Rscript for all the functions
+It folder/directory Rscript for all the functions

+# "inst" Folder:
-The "inst" folder/directory contains two folders: (1) "extdata" subfolder contains example input data files, user can run example and prepare their input files accoding to example files; (2) output_data contains all the output after running the pipeline with example input data.
+This folder/directory contains two folders: (1) "extdata" subfolder contains example input data files, user can run example and prepare their input files accoding to example files; (2) output_data contains all the output after running the pipeline with example input data.

+# The vignettes:
-The vignettes directory contains Figures, extdata, workflow file.
+This directory contains Figures, extdata, workflow file.